10/27/2024 Admin

 image

-The Fetch data page currently shows random data.
+The Weather page currently shows random data.
 We will alter the application to allow us to add, update, and delete this data in the database.

 Close the web browser to stop the application.